 Your doctor can use a hearing test to see if your child's issues are caused by hearing loss, but only a hearing specialist, called an audiologist, can diagnose APD.

-The audiologist will do a series of advanced listening tests in which your child will listen to different sounds and respond when she hears them.
-For instance, she might repeat them or push a button.
-The doctor also may attach painless electrodes to your child's ears and head to measure how her brain reacts to sound.
+The audiologist will do a series of advanced listening tests in which your child will listen to different sounds and respond when they hear them.
+For instance, they might repeat them or push a button.
+The doctor also may attach painless electrodes to your child's ears and head to measure how their brain reacts to sound.